 This weeks’s chapters are difficult and socially significant like last week’s, which makes them difficult to write on.
 My approach, therefore, will be to come at it from a few disconnected directions in which I ask questions I don’t really have good answers to.
-Before moving on, I strongly recommend you read Robert Alter’s literary translation and commentary on chapter 22.
+Before moving on, I strongly recommend you read Robert Alter’s literary translation and commentary on chapter 22 as well as my post on why all the chapters leading up to Genesis 22 are important for Genesis 22.

 What makes this chapter difficult and uncomfortable?
 (BTW, if it doesn’t make you uncomfortable, I’d suggest you’re either not paying attention, or haven’t really thought about it.)

 As a history, this is a very troubling story.
 How so?
-Well, what if we were to place it into another context?
-What if we were to read of Xenu speaking to Tom Cruise, telling him to tie up Suri and slit her throat with a knife, and only at the very point he was about to cut was it called off?
-Would we find that admirable?
-What of two brothers who received divine revelationthat they were to kill a child relative of theirs?
+Well, what if we were to place its events into another context?
+What if we were to read of Xenu commanding Tom Cruise to tie up his daughter Suri and slit her throat with a knife, and only at the very point he was about to cut was it called off?
+Would we find that admirable or frightening?
+What of two LDS brothers who received divine revelation (so they claimed) that they were to kill a child relative of theirs?
 They’re in jail now in Salt Lake, because they actually did so.

-My Arabic is a bit rusty, but reading through it and consulting some friends, it’s clear that in contrast to the Genesis account, the son in the Qur’an knows exactly what’s coming ahead of time and is willing.
-(This is a good pagefor working through the Qur’an, if you have any exposure to Semitic languages, plus you can listen to beautiful recitations of the verses you’re looking at, bottom of the page.)
+Reading through it and consulting some friends, it’s clear that, in contrast to the Genesis account, the son in the Qur’an knows exactly what’s coming ahead of time and is willing.
+(This is a good page for working through the Qur’an, if you have any exposure to Semitic languages, plus you can listen to beautiful recitations of the verses you’re looking at, bottom of the page.)

 Two notes on my translation there (which is surely a bit rough.)